VISEF-ISEF-team/VasculAR/note.md

     -   Xin dataset

 ### V. Nghiên cứu chuyên sâu các vùng

 CT pulmonary angiogram protocol (CTPA): injection di chuyển từ động mạch phổi (pulmonary arteries) vào phổi (lungs) trở về tĩnh machhj phổi (pulmonary veins) vào tim trái và vào trong động mạch chủ (aorta) và những động mạch khác.
 Việc này được dùng để đánh giá mạch máu (vasculature).
 Còn có những protocols khác như low-dose CT lồng ngực và high-resolution CT lồng ngực.

 -   Thoracic cavity: khoang ngực được bao quanh bởi vách ngực (chest walls) bao gồm xương và cơ.

     -   Thoracic inlet: phần đầu từ trên xuống, có lỗ nhỏ màu đen bao quan bởi xương sườn (ribs)
     -   Thoracic outlet: đóng bởi cơ hoành (diaphragm) và xương ức (sternum)
     -   Mediastinum: phân chia trung thất bằng dùng fibrous perdicardium (màng bao tim) làm mốc (landmark)
     -   Trachea: khí quản + esophagus: thực quản (ở Thoracic inlet)

 -   Anterior mediastinum: trước màng tim, chứa thyroid, hạch bạch huyết (lymph nodes), thyroid
     -   Thymic lesions / Thymoma: tổn thương tuyến ức, u tuyến ức
-- Superior / Inferior Vena Cava: Tĩnh mạch chủ trên / tĩnh mạch chủ dưới
+-   Superior / Inferior Vena Cava: Tĩnh mạch chủ trên / tĩnh mạch chủ dưới, cả 2 đều nối với tâm nhỉ phải.
-- Right atrial appendage
+-   Right atrial appendage: Vùng nhô lên của tâm nhỉ phải, nhìn giống một bên tai ụp vào tâm nhỉ phải.
 -   Right Ventricle: tâm thất phải pumps máu vào trong động mạch phổi (pulmonary arteries) sau đó vào pulmonary trunk và hai cuốn phổi trái phải.
-Sau đó máu từ cuốn phổi ra phổi ròi lại trở ngược vào tĩnh mạch phổi
+Sau đó máu từ cuốn phổi ra phổi ròi lại trở ngược vào tĩnh mạch phổi.
 -   Moderator band: from the interventricular septum
 -   Left atrium + left atrial appendage --> common position cho blood clots (khối máu, cục máu) hình thành.
-Tâm nhĩ trái thường <= 4 centimeters trong AP dimensions
+Tâm nhĩ trái thường <= 4 centimeters trong AP dimensions. Đây là những nơi mà máu từ cơ thể và phổi thường chảy vào tim.
+Trên mô hình 3D, những vùng này sẽ có hình ống giống mạch máu.
 -   Left ventricle: thicker wall comparted to the right ventricle.
-Tâm thất trái pumps máu vào trong động mạch chủ (aorta) --> aortic valve --> ascending aorta
+Tâm thất trái bơm máu vào trong động mạch chủ (aorta) --> aortic valve --> ascending aorta
+-   Left ventricle muscle: thickest muscle of the heart surrounding the left ventricle to pump blood upwards into the aeortic trunk.
+On CT scan, the muscle appears to have a darker color compared to the left ventricle, and is separated from the right ventricle by the septic wall.
 -   Ascending aorta + Descending aorta = Aortic arch

 -   Coronary arteries (động mạch vành):
     -   Left
     -   Circumflex
     -   right
 -   Brachiocephalic veins x 2 --> Superior Vena Cava --> Right atrium
 -   Azygous arch: join the superior vena cava
 -   Coronary Sinus: Xoang Vành - the largest cardiac vein (tĩnh mạch tim lớn nhất) --> rains into right atrium (chạy vào tâm nhĩ phải như là SVC)

 ### Cardiovascular Diseases Reseearch

 -   MRI (protons) có thể phân biệt thiếu màu (ischemic) và không thiếu máu (non-ischemic) của rối loạn chức năng tâm thất(ventricular dysfunction)
 -   CT (X-rays): non-invasively delinieate coronary anatomy (Giải phẫu mạch vành không xâm lấn)
 -   Imaging modalities available to assess coronary artery diseases (CAD) includes echocardiography and nuclear cardiac imaging --> MRI and CT becomes an option.

 ### Coronary artery images vs Ct chest for CAD diagnosis

 There is a difference between coronary artery images and CT chest images.
 Coronary artery images are obtained by using a specific type of CT scan that focuses on the heart and its blood vessels.
 CT chest images are more general and show the lungs, ribs, and other structures in the chest.
 Coronary artery images are more useful for diagnosing coronary artery disease (CAD) such as stenosis, which is a narrowing or blockage of the arteries that supply blood to the heart.

 To diagnose CAD, doctors may use different methods depending on the symptoms, risk factors, and availability of the tests.
 Some of the common methods are:

 -   Coronary angiogram: This is an invasive procedure that involves inserting a thin tube (catheter) into a blood vessel, usually in the wrist or groin, and guiding it to the heart.
 A dye is injected through the catheter and X-rays are taken to show the blood flow and any blockages in the coronary arteries⁵.
 -   CT coronary angiogram: This is a noninvasive procedure that uses a CT scan to create detailed images of the heart and its blood vessels.
 A dye may be given by IV to make the arteries more visible¹⁴.
 -   Cardiac catheterization: This is similar to a coronary angiogram, but it can also measure the pressure and oxygen levels in the heart chambers and blood vessels.
 It can also be used to treat some types of CAD by inflating a balloon or placing a stent to open up a blocked artery⁵.
 -   Echocardiogram: This is a noninvasive test that uses sound waves to create pictures of the heart and its valves.
 It can show how well the heart is pumping and if there is any damage to the heart muscle or valves¹.
 -   Electrocardiogram (ECG or EKG): This is a quick and painless test that measures the electrical activity of the heart.
 It can show how fast or slow the heart is beating and if there are any abnormal rhythms or signs of a heart attack¹.
 -   Exercise stress test: This is a test that monitors the heart's response to physical activity.
 It can be done by walking on a treadmill or riding a stationary bike while having an ECG, echocardiogram, or nuclear stress test.
 A nuclear stress test uses a radioactive tracer to show how blood flows to the heart at rest and during stress¹².
 -   Chest X-ray: This is a simple and common test that uses X-rays to create images of the chest.
 It can show the size and shape of the heart and lungs and if there is any fluid or inflammation in the chest².

 The best method for diagnosing CAD depends on many factors, such as the severity of symptoms, medical history, risk factors, and availability of tests.
 Your doctor will recommend the most appropriate test for you based on your individual situation.